10 Dog-Friendly Hikes in San Diego

 Dog owners in particular enjoy a very active lifestyle here in San Diego.
 Going to the dog park, on neighborhood walks or playing fetch on the beach burns calories while making us feel great.

-This year on National Love Your Pet Day, celebrate your darling canine by taking them on an awesome adventure: a hike!
+If you want to get some exercise and fresh air with your darling canine, take them on an awesome adventure: a hike!
 Whether you’re craving a shady canyon or a sunny mountain, check out all the best dog-friendly hikes San Diego has to offer.

 Batiquitos Lagoon – Carlsbad